useblocks/groundwork-database/docs/index.rst

 .. note::

-    groundwork-sql is based on `SQLAlchemy <http://www.sqlalchemy.org/>`_.
-All functions from SQLAlchemy are available inside groundwork plugins, which are using groundwork-sql as pattern.
+    groundwork-database is based on `SQLAlchemy <http://www.sqlalchemy.org/>`_.
+All functions from SQLAlchemy are available inside groundwork plugins, which are using groundwork-database as pattern.

 Quickstart
 ==========